zedlen/testSrPago/README.md

 - [ ] Create a local proxy, so all services could be used as one

 - [ ] Create Api Gateway template to deploy to cloud formation

+- [ ] Capability to create admin users

+## Hot to use it?

+If it is the first time you use the api you have to create a use with the endpoint ```POST /users/api/v1/users``` , qhen you create a user, an email is sended to verification, with the code, you hace to confirm your user with ```POST /users/api/v1/confirm````

+After that you could login.

+The happy should be

+List Movies, list seat from movie, create cart, add items to cart, checkout

+Whe the application is runned the first time ever, the first user enrolled is added as admin user, wih that user you can create movies and add seats to it.

+It al ready has a Movie registered and a user

+The user is: jonhdoe
+The password is: user123!@M

+This are the base_url you need asn env var for postman ```http://srpagostack-1161434535.us-east-1.elb.amazonaws.com/```

+This is the movies_url ```movies/api/v1/```
+This is the sales_url ```sales/api/v1/```
+This is the users_url ```users/api/v1/```